jfriend08/SEA-final-project/README.md

 from src import tomatoCrawler
 tomatoCrawler.main2FS()

-#Or! just as tomatoCrawler to save Movie_dict, Review_fs, and IDs_fs to ./constants as pickle files
+#Or! just ask tomatoCrawler to save Movie_dict, Review_fs, and IDs_fs to ./constants as pickle files
 tomatoCrawler.main2NormalDict()
 ```